sam-rice/trees-of-seattle/README.md

 Trees of Seattle was designed with device-responsiveness in mind, and strives for a minimalistic, intuitive UI.

-A Heroku-hosted [Node/Express backend](https://github.com/sam-rice/trees-of-seattle-server) serves up data from a Postgres database.
+A Heroku-hosted [Node/Express backend](https://github.com/sam-rice/trees-of-seattle-server) serves up data from a PostgreSQL database.

 A Cypress acceptance test suite is also included with the project.
 See installation instructions below for running the application and/or tests locally.